Please enter your username and password here:Forgot Password?

 This group includes two categories:

 Any individual employed in Costa Rica pays a monthly withholding tax rate based on salary.
-From October 1, 2012, employment income (on a monthly basis) of individuals is subject to a progressive tax of 15% as follows:
+From October 1, 2012, employment income (on a monthly basis) of individuals is subject to a progressive tax with a top rate of 15 percent.

-Employers pay a social security contribution of up to 26.17% of gross salary, whereas employees pay a contribution of up to 9.17% of gross salary.
-Self-employed persons are also required to contribute to this fund.
+Employers pay a social security contribution of up to 26.17 percent of gross salary, whereas employees pay a contribution of up to 9.17 percent of gross salary.
+Self-employed persons are also required to contribute to this fund at a rate of 9.5 percent.
 Foreigners temporarily working in Costa Rica are not exempted from the requirement to pay this tax even though it is evident they can never benefit from it.

 Employers are required to insure their employees against accidents at work and various other contingencies.
-Depending on the monthly salary and the nature of the risk, premiums can vary from 0.5% to 22% of the employee's salary.
-Total employer contributions can therefore reach a scary 48% of gross salary.
+Depending on the monthly salary and the nature of the risk, premiums can vary from 0.5 percent to 22 percent of the employee's salary.
+Total employer contributions can therefore reach a scary 48 percent of gross salary.

-Sales Tax stands at 13% and is levied both at the point of importation and at the point of sale (unless the sale is by way of export).
+Sales Tax stands at 13 percent and is levied both at the point of importation and at the point of sale (unless the sale is by way of export).
 It is levied on all goods with the exception of foodstuffs, real estate, medicinal products and certain other items.
-A 10% rate applies to the sale of wood and a 5% rate to the consumption electric energy for residential purposes.
+A 10 percent rate applies to the sale of wood and a 5 percent rate to the consumption of electric energy for residential purposes.

-There is also a "selective consumption tax" which varies from 0% to 60% and is levied either at the point of importation or for domestic production at the point of sale.
+There is also a "selective consumption tax" which varies from 0 percent to 60 percent and is levied either at the point of importation or for domestic production at the point of sale.

 Unfortunately, Latin American countries have gained a reputation for not being the safest places on earth, particularly those affected most by the narcotics trade.
-However, Costa Rica is considered an oasis of clam compared with some of its near neighbours.
+However, Costa Rica is considered an oasis of calm compared with some of its near neighbours.
 The country has not seen the internal civil strife and wars that have afflicted other nations in Central America for a number of decades, and it is rated as the safest place to live in Latin America.
-The capital, San Jose, was ranked 4th in Latin America by the Economist Intelligence Unit for its quality of life.
+In 2014, the capital, San Jose, was ranked 4th in Latin America by the Economist Intelligence Unit for its quality of life.

 There are over 10,000 educational institutions in Costa Rica and the country has the best education system in Latin America according to the World Economic Report Global Competitiveness Report.
 Almost 900 private schools and high schools are registered with the Ministry of Education, most of which offer worldwide recognized programs such as the Advanced Placement and the International Baccalaureate.